 Should any of the representations and warranties included in the loan agreement be untrue or misleading in any material respect on the date on which they are expressed to be given, then such misrepresentation will give rise to an event of default under the loan agreement.

-Undertakings to be given by a borrower under the loan agreement require the borrower to engage in, or refrain from, specified actions, and are aimed to minimise the likelihood that the initial risk profile compiled by the lender is affected adversely during the life of the loan.
+Undertakings to be given by a borrower under the loan agreement require the borrower to engage in, or refrain from, specified actions, and are aimed at minimising the likelihood that the initial risk profile compiled by the lender is adversely affected during the life of the loan.

 The standard undertakings required by lenders can be categorised as follows: